-- 1.1 The application is brought to the Heavy Woollen Planning Sub- Committee at the request of Councillor Gwen Lowe for the following reason: - "I would request that the application is considered by members, with a site visit, to better appreciate the planning application.
+- 1.1 The application was originally brought to the Heavy Woollen Planning Sub-Committee at the request of Councillor Gwen Lowe for the following reason: - "I would request that the application is considered by members, with a site visit, to better appreciate the planning application.
 Whilst I understand that there are some concerns of the scale of the proposed rear extension in addition an existing extension to the rear of the dwelling, I hope that members of the committee would give additional and sympathetic consideration to the needs of the disabled resident.
 It cannot be easy for the disabled resident, or the family, to be confined to one small room.
 As such the additional accommodation proposed, to allow access to the kitchen in the wheel chair as well as having a wet room large enough for family members to help with bathing and use the toilet, would have a huge impact on the quality of life for the disabled resident and the other members of the family.
-Also whilst I appreciate that normally ground floor extensions for disability would normally be considered in terms of facilities for sleeping and bathing, the additional space proposed within the kitchen would also allow the disabled resident to join in with the family more instead of the disabled resident being isolated in the small bedroom." - 1.2 Cllr Lowe has requested a site visit for the members to gain a better understanding of the site. - 1.3 The Chair of the Sub-Committee has confirmed that Cllr Lowe's reason for making this request is valid having regard to the Councillors' protocol for planning committees.
+Also whilst I appreciate that normally ground floor extensions for disability would normally be considered in terms of facilities for sleeping and bathing, the additional space proposed within the kitchen would also allow the disabled resident to join in with the family more instead of the disabled resident being isolated in the small bedroom." - 1.2 The Chair of the Sub-Committee has previously confirmed that Cllr Lowe's reason for making this request is valid having regard to the Councillors' protocol for planning committees. - 1.3 The application was subsequently considered by members of the Heavy Woollen Planning Sub-Committee on 17th August 2017 following their site visit, which was carried out on the same date. - 1.4 Members resolved to defer the application in order to provide the applicant with the opportunity to amend the scheme to reduce the impact on the occupants of the adjoining no.5 Woodfield Avenue, in accordance with advice provided by both officers and members.
+Revised plans have now been submitted for consideration.